PAIDiPaidThis.com

 • Have your benefit details and proof of address ready, since qualifying often depends on both what you claim and where you live.

-• Register with a charity service before an emergency hits, because sorting eligibility under pressure is far harder.
+• Register with a charity service before an emergency hits, because sorting eligibility under pressure is far harder than doing it on a quiet afternoon.

 • If you fall just outside the criteria, ask your own practice about payment plans and cheaper treatment routes rather than delaying care.